gergnz/s3autoloader/README.md

 This will only create one event once the file is completely uploaded regardless of whether the S3transfer decides to do a multipart upload.
 It will also NOT generate a zero length event.

+Note: This only works on Linux at this time, and is designed to work with python3 (I haven't testing it with 2.7 or 2.6)

 ## Requirements
 * Daemonize
 * inotify